Advantages of shell and tube heat exchangers

 Since there is almost no need for spare parts (it is a completely welded construction).

 As there are no gaskets and the heat exchangers are completely welded, the design pressure can be over 100 barg.
-With regard to the mechanical calculations, we can check them according to different design codes (ASME Section VIII Div.1, AD Merkblätter, 2014/68/UE), even using Finite Elements Analysis if required.
+With regard to the mechanical calculations, we can check them according to different design codes (ASME Section VIII Div.1, AD Merkblätter, 2014/68/EU), even using Finite Elements Analysis if required.

 Processing of particulate or fibre products

-Easy Inspection and Disassembly
+Easy inspection and disassembly

 In order to get a better access to the tube sheet and the inner tubes, we can consider flanged tube sheet designs as well as connections (flanges, clamps, DIN11851) in all the interconnections/bends between the modules.